Leaf peeping: United States

 Fall foliage in the United States occurs from September to early November, according to the Old Farmer's Almanac.
-Prominent leaf peeping locations in the United States are in New England and New York.
+Prominent leaf peeping locations in the United States are in New England and the New York state.
+Other notable locations include Colorado and states in the Western United States, such as Oregon, California, and the Washington state.
 The Appalachian Mountains in New England particularly have temperate forests, while in the Western United States, aspen tree species are popular for leaf peeping.
-Author and professor Heather Sellers considers the activity to be "goofy, overblown, and depressing".
+Websites, such as the Old Farmer's Alamanc, SmokyMountains, and ExploreFall, show when peak fall foliage occurs in each U.S. state.

 The National Park Service claims that leaf peeping is one of the most popular autumn activities, while in New England its popularity is mainly attributed to forests being in close proximity to locations with high population.
 Considered a niche market, leaf peeping tourism has affected the economy of the United States, particularly the states in New England and New York, with New England states receiving approximately US$8 billion annually in revenue from tourist activities.
 The Vermont Agency of Commerce and Community Development also reported that the state receives approximately from leaf peeping tourist activities, an increase from in 2009.
 New England state governments have promoted leaf peeping tourism, and have also competed by launching advertisements targeted at tourists and offering low-cost lodging in hotels and inns.
+In Colorado, some mountain towns saw economic resurgence due to leaf peeping activities, while in Minnesota, more than 82 million visitors a year come to view Minnesota's fall foliage.